Loneliness Is A Cold Bitch

 I got accustomed to hearing a woman’s soft voice, smelling her hair, feeling her warm body wrapped around me.

-I’d already found the woman I wanted to spend time with, now I was spending nights alone, and searching for commonality in the profiles of a bunch of disembodied heads.
+I had already found the woman I wanted to spend time with, now I was spending nights alone, and searching for commonality in photos of a bunch of disembodied heads.

 Ultimately, my breakup was mostly initiated by me, I pulled away due to things I didn’t like in now my ex-girlfriends life situation.